blue-clouds4/simple-calculator/README.md

 # simple-calculator
 this is a simple web based calculator, this repo is totally not linked with Hello-world-in-every-language repo.  made to be aesthetically pleasing,was mainly made to be experimented with css
+> [!NOTE]
+> buggy as hell when considered as a functional calculator